mhaack/mh-site/content/posts/2020-09-01-home-assistant-you-have-got-mail/index.md

 The project is build using two Xiaomi ZigBee contact sensors I had leftover.
 Our smart home setup <link> already has a ZigBee network running using a Conbee II stick.
 Of course, it is integrated with Home Assistant already.

----zeichnung---
+ZEICHNUG

 ## The hard(ware) part

 Devices needed for this project:

-* 2 ZigBee contact sensors (e.g. Xiaomi…)
+* 2 ZigBee contact sensors (e.g. Xiaomi...)
 * ZigBee network (for example via Deconz)
 * Home Assistant
 * Duck tape, hot glue, etc.